 It might surprise you to learn that essentially every cord that remains plugged into an outlet even when the device is turned off or in standby mode is pulling electricity.
 In the U.S. alone, “vampire power” is responsible for draining up to $19 billion in energy every year.

 The connectivity of technology is part of why our devices leak energy.
 Even when the TV is off, for example, it’s still ready to receive a signal from the remote to power on at any time.
 Regularly available power means your devices can respond quickly when you decide to use them.
 This feature comes at a cost, both in terms of your electric bill and less noticeably, your carbon footprint.

 Most households have many devices that use vampire power in standby mode.
 Simple solution?
 Leave your electronics unplugged at all times, unless you’re actually using them.

 #5: Clean Is The New Dirty

-That said, the average washing machine uses 13,500 gallons of water per year.
+The average washing machine uses 13,500 gallons of water per year.
 That is as much water as you will drink in your lifetime.
 Not all garments need to be washed after each wear.
-Working at a computer, which most of us do, doesn’t cause soiled clothes unless you spill your cup of coffee.
+Working at a computer doesn’t cause soiled clothes unless you spill your cup of coffee.
 Towels that are used to dry your just cleaned body don’t need to be washed each time either.
 Instead, air it out or hang to dry and wear it again.

 90% of energy consumed for washing comes from heating water.
 Modern detergents - make sure you use an eco-friendly one - are optimized for cold water washing.
 The tumble dryer is responsible for 90% of the energy used for the laundry process overall.
 You can accomplish a 99% energy savings by washing cold and hang drying.